prg007/HW_02_Systems/README.md

 # Performance

-We allowed the `std::unordered_map` implementation to accept the hash function from the hash constructor.
+We allowed the `std::unordered_map` implementation to accept the hash function from the Cache constructor.
+If the user passes `nullptr` as the hash function, then we default to `std::hash` just like the default parameter.
+Since `u_map` is a STL hash table, all operations run in asymptotic constant time.
+In our test cases we create custom hash functions using `std::function`.
+Go to the testing section of this README for more details about this.

 # Collision Resolution

+To resolve collsions, we rely on `std::unordered_map` default collsion resolution policy.
+As it turns out, they use **separate chaining** to resolve collisions.
+More info here: [U_Map Collision Resolution Link](https://stackoverflow.com/questions/21518704/how-does-c-stl-unordered-map-resolve-collisions)

 # Dynamic Resizing